 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

 - Talk with your doctor before getting any vaccines.
-Use with Alkeran may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with Alkeran (melphalan tablets) may either raise the chance of an infection or make the vaccine not work as well.

 - To help with mouth sores, use a soft toothbrush or cotton swabs and rinse the mouth.
 Do not use mouth rinses that have alcohol in them.